serengil/chefboost/README.md

 **Random Forest** [`Tutorial`](https://sefiks.com/2017/11/19/how-random-forests-can-keep-you-from-decision-tree/), [`Demo`](https://youtu.be/J7hDtV261PQ)

+Random forest basically splits the data set into several sub data sets and builds different data set for those sub data sets.
+Predictions will be the average of each tree's prediction result.

 ```python
 config = {'enableRandomForest': True, 'num_of_trees': 5}
 ```

 **Adaboost** [`Tutorial`](https://sefiks.com/2018/11/02/a-step-by-step-adaboost-example/), [`Demo`](https://youtu.be/Obj208F6e7k)

+Adaboost applies a decision stump instead of a decision tree.
+This is a weak classifier and aims to get min 50% score.
+It then increases the unclassified ones and decreases the classified ones.
+In this way, it aims to have a high score with weak classifiers.

 ```python
 config = {'enableAdaboost': True, 'num_of_weak_classifier': 4}